Four Types of Mesothelioma

 Pleural Mesothelioma – Lungs

 Although pericardial mesothelioma is the second most common form of this cancer, it only accounts for 15 to 20% of all mesothelioma cases.
-This form of mesothelioma affects the lining of the abdomen and abdominal cavity.
+This mesothelioma type affects the lining of the abdomen and abdominal cavity.
 Asbestos is also the primary cause of this classification of mesothelioma.
 People with peritoneal mesothelioma cancer often inadvertently swallow asbestos fibers.
 When swallowed, asbestos fibers can irritate and damage the lining of the abdominal organs and cavity.
-Common signs and symptoms of peritoneal mesothelioma are weight loss, swelling in the abdomen, and stomach lumps.
+Common signs and symptoms of peritoneal mesothelioma are weight loss, abdominal swelling, and stomach lumps.
 The 5-year survival rate for peritoneal mesothelioma is 65%.

 Pericardial Mesothelioma – Heart

-Mesothelioma forms in the tissues lining the heart and is classified as pericardial mesothelioma.
+Mesothelioma forms in the heart’s tissues and is classified as pericardial mesothelioma.
 Medical professionals are not clear on the origins of pericardial mesothelioma.
-They suspect asbestos fibers might be the cause but are unsure of how the fibers land in the lining of the heart.
+They suspect asbestos fibers might be the cause but are unsure how they land in the heart’s lining.
 Pericardial mesothelioma symptoms often include heart palpitations, chest pain, and shortness of breath.
 Pericardial mesothelioma has an average 5-year survival rate of 9%.

 Testicular Mesothelioma – Testicles

-Mesothelioma of the testicles is extremely rare, with only a few hundred cases ever reported.
+Mesothelioma of the testicles is extremely rare, with only a few hundred cases reported.
 Doctors are unsure of the cause of this mesothelioma type but have found that this cancer most often occurs in men between the ages of 55 and 75.
 There is also no known set of symptoms for testicular mesothelioma.
-Additionally, testicular mesothelioma is so rare that there has not been a mesothelioma survival rate established by the American Cancer Society.
+Additionally, testicular mesothelioma is so rare that the American Cancer Society has not established a mesothelioma survival rate.

 Mesothelioma Cell Types

-Mesothelioma can also be classified by the type of cancer cell.
+The type of cancer cell can also be classified as mesothelioma.
 There are three primary types of mesothelioma cells: epithelioid, sarcomatoid, and biphasic.
 Additionally, there are several rare subtypes of mesothelioma cells that are not considered primary classifications.
 Medical professionals classify cell types by the way they appear under a microscope.

 Epitheloid Mesothelioma